-Most of us don’t have a static IP address at home, so having a server running at home with our stuff is kind of complicated.
-But it’s possible to use a DNS service to not worry about the static IP!
+Most of us do not have a static IP address at home, so having a server running at home with our stuff is kind of complicated.
+But it is possible to use a DNS service to not worry about the static IP!

 Setting up the DNS at FreeDNS

 Why is it free?
 It’s quite simple.
 We wanted a challenge… that’s it.

 First of all, you have to make an account at FreeDNS.
 Then you have 5 subdomains to use, although we only need one, because we can later on set up a domain with a CNAME entry in our favourite nameserver provider.

 Once you have the account, then go to Subdomains and add one.
 The image is a ‘default’ config, but you can choose a lot of subdomains.
 Simply go to Many many more available….

 Go to Dynamic DNS, and you should see your DNS at the bottom of the website,